-Before going to Wake Forest in 1994, Ellis spent four years (1991-1994) as the head strength and conditioning coordinator at Illinois State and two years (1989-1991) as an assistant strength coach at Mississippi.
-He began his career as a graduate assistant at Arkansas from 1987-1989.
+Prior to his stretch at Wake Forest, Ellis spent four years, from 1991-94, as the head strength and conditioning coordinator at Illinois State and two years (1989-1991) as an assistant strength coach at Ole Miss.
+He began his career as a graduate assistant at Arkansas from 1987-89.

-Ellis earned his bachelor's degree in physical education from Alabama in 1987 and added a master's degree in education from Arkansas in 1989.
-An all-Southern Conference performer in the discus and shot put, he held world and national drug-free power-lifting records, including a personal best of 620 pounds in the bench press.
+Ellis earned his bachelor's degree in physical education and health from Alabama in 1987 and received a master's degree in education from Arkansas in 1989.